primeosu/apg_challenge/README.md

 gulp
 ```

-7. Set database credential environmental variables if you get the root user a password or want to use a user other than root.
+7. Set database credential environmental variables if you set a password for the root user or want to use a user other than root.
 If you did not set a password for root then you can skip this step.

 ```
 export APG_USER="root"
 export APG_PASS=""
 ```

-8. Finally start the server
+8. Finally, start the server

 ```
 cd ..